jeanlauliac/mekano/README.md

 ### Why *not* using mekano?

-  * it's still in beta and may be unstable;
+  * it's still in beta / unstable;
   * too high-level, you have specific dependency needs;
   * no logic, no 'if', limited semantics;
+  * no 'tasks';
-  * might be too slow for medium or large projects.
+  * may be too slow for medium or large projects.

 ### Why not reusing the make syntax?